 The Primary Extruder in this tab is the toolhead that is used to print the shell of the model.
 This includes the surface and top and bottom layers.

-Whichever toolhead you're loading the main model material into should be selected.
+Whichever toolhead you’re loading the main model material into should be selected.
 You may choose to print the shell in one material and the infill in a different material for example, or shell and infill in one material with support material using the other toolhead.
-In general we recommend you get in the habit of using T0/Left Extruder as your primary toolhead as certain features such as Duplication Mode rely on having the T0/Left Extruder as the primary.
+In general, we recommend you get in the habit of using T0/Left Extruder as your primary toolhead as all support documentation is written with this configuration.

 Primary Layer Height sets the thickness of each printed layer.